zapier/zapier-platform-cli/README.md

 npm install -g zapier-platform-cli
 ```

 The CLI is the primary tool for managing your apps.
-With it, you can validate and test apps locally, deploy apps so they are available on Zapier, and view logs for debugging.
+With it, you can validate and test apps locally, push apps so they are available on Zapier, and view logs for debugging.
 To see a list of all the available commands, try `zapier help`.

 Now that your CLI is installed - you'll need to identify yourself via the CLI.